 Go in peace and sin no more.
 Jesus says this over and over.
 He sounds like a caring father scolding His children, don't you think?
 That is exactly what He's doing.
 He also wants us to live in peace, regardless of our circumstances.
 It’s hard.
 But as Paul said, we keep pressing on.
 Phil.3:14

 Thoughts.
 Choice.
 Meditation.
 Influence. outside ourselves.
 We encourage and pray for one another.
 Why?
 Because.
 It is Our Heavenly Father‘s will for us.

 We can make it easy or we can make it hard.

 So why do we make it hard?

 Because we are His sheep and He knows we need a Shepherd!

-He knows just as soon as Hazel Lee’s feet hit the floor and probably before she gets
+He knows just as soon as my feet hit the floor and probably before I get

-into her car, it will happen. ”Ok, Lord, where are my car keys?”
+into hmy car, it will happen. ”Ok, Lord, where are my car keys?”

 How many times have I heard, “Hazel Lee, put your car keys in the same place every night, I mean every night!”
 Countless!
 What’s the problem?
 Hard-headed, not paying attention.